What relevance do the Ten Commandments have for the global push for human rights?

 In our world, we Christians must remember that principles of human rights -- not national security -- are at the heart of God's revealed law.

-In a collection of essays titled Against the Stream, Karl Barth argues that the sanctified Christian is not called to live a mildly respectable life; he is called to swim against the stream, to witness to God's judgment over the status quo of this world.
-Indeed, even a casual glance around our globe will quickly reveal that to insist on a justice based upon and driven by biblical principles is to swim upstream.
+In a collection of essays titled Against the Stream, Swiss theologian Karl Barth argued that sanctified Christians are not called to live mildly respectable lives.
+Rather, they are called to swim against the stream, to witness to God's judgment over the status quo of this world.
+Indeed, even a casual glance around our globe will quickly reveal that insisting on justice based upon biblical principles is to swim upstream.

 It's difficult to swim against the current.
 It's easier to close our eyes even when violations of human rights occur in our own backyards-and say, "It doesn't involve me; there's nothing I can do about it anyway."